ppy/osu-wiki/wiki/Tournaments/Zotcade/2019/en.md

 ![iDOL@NSTER Bracket Format](img/format.png)

-The following rules are taken directly from the [Rules section of the tournament's website](http://www.osuuci.com/tournaments/idol@nster/#rules).

 Any disregard for these rules will be met with punishment, ranging from a warning to immediate disqualification.
-It will be up to the discretion of the staff to punish based on the severity of the offense. **These rules and regulations are subject to change during the event.**
+It will be up to the discretion of the staff to punish based on the severity of the offence. **These rules and regulations are subject to change during the event.**

 ### Lobby and Matches

-- Missing your match counts as a loss; no rematches will be made
+1. Missing your match counts as a loss; no rematches will be made.
-- ScoreV2 win condition
+1. ScoreV2 will be used as the win condition.
-- Warmups will not be allowed
+1. Warmups will not be allowed.
-- Low roll bans first, high roll picks first
+1. Low roll bans first; high roll picks first.
-- Leaving tournament premises (Moss Cove AB) outside of assigned break times will result in a forfeiture of the tournament
+1. Leaving tournament premises (Moss Cove AB) outside of assigned break times will result in a forfeiture of the tournament.
-- No-shows will be automatically considered forfeiture
+1. No-shows will be automatically considered forfeitures.
-- Tournament participants must notify staff before leaving tournament premises
+1. Tournament participants must notify staff before leaving tournament premises.
-- Other rules are explained in the format infographic or at the event.
-You can also ask us on Discord
+1. Other rules are explained in the format infographic or at the event.
+You can also ask osu!
+UCI officers on Discord if you need clarification.

 ### Disconnection

-- On first disconnect, the opponent decides to rematch or not
+1. On first disconnect, the opponent decides whether to rematch or not.
-- Second and further disconnects are counted as losses
+1. Second and further disconnects are counted as losses.

 ### Match Reporting

-- Both players will have to report into the main desk together to report their scores
+1. Both players will have to report their scores together to the main desk.
-- Both players must unanimously agree on the winner of the match
+1. Both players must unanimously agree on the winner of the match.
-- In the case of disagreement a referee will check the match history link provided and make a judgement call
+1. In the case of disagreement, a referee will check the match history link provided and make a judgement call.

 ### Misconduct and Cheating

-- Unsportsmanlike behavior and harassment will not be tolerated and can factor into your removal
+1. Unsportsmanlike behavior and harassment will not be tolerated and can factor into your removal from the event.
-- Any sort of verbal harassment towards another in the tourney will NOT be tolerated.
-This includes referees, bystanders, and any other attendees of the LAN
+1. Any sort of verbal harassment towards another in the tournament will *not* be tolerated.
+This includes referees, bystanders and any other attendees of the event.
-- Players will have their computers inspected prior to the beginning of matches to ensure that there are no illegal programs running at the time
+1. Players will have their computers inspected prior to the beginning of matches to ensure that there are no illegal programs running at the time.
-- Under no circumstances are players allowed to touch the peripherals or computer of another without explicit permission
+1. Under no circumstances are players allowed to touch the peripherals or computer of another without explicit permission.

 [flag_IE]: /wiki/shared/flag/IE.gif
 [flag_US]: /wiki/shared/flag/US.gif